sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 Note that this `LogManager` has nothing to do with the JUL's one.

-When you don't have slf4j but just log4j, this is the method you call to get a `Logger`. `slf4j-log4j12` just does the same.
+When we don't have slf4j but just log4j, this is the method we would call to get a `Logger`. `slf4j-log4j12` just does the same.

 That's not enough:
 ```xml